Patent ductus arteriosus is a heart condition in children that occurs when a blood vessel that normally closes after birth remains open.

 - Catheterization, used for small- to medium-sized PDAs, avoids the need for your baby’s chest to be opened.
 A small coil or plug is inserted through a thin tube called a catheter to block blood flow through the vessel.

-- Surgery is required for larger PDAs and for babies who are too small for catheterization.
+- Surgery - currently it is rare for patients to require surgery.
+However, surgery is required for larger PDAs and for babies who are too small for catheterization.
 Through a process called ligation, a highly trained surgeon at Rush who has many years of experience conducting these procedures will tie off the PDA with synthetic suture.